Cornerstone Home Lending mortgage review

 Cornerstone Home Lending requirements

 This lender wants you to have a credit score of at least 640, though prefers 660, and a 5% down payment is required.
 Currently, Cornerstone also requires that your debt-to-income (DTI) ratio not exceed 45%.
-But due to new rules issued by the Consumer Financial Protection Bureau (CFPB) in December of 2020, this requirement could change as Cornerstone is able to adjust other factors that determine borrower eligibility.
+Also, if your down payment is less than 20%, you will need private mortgage insurance.

 Your document requirements may vary based on your occupation and situation, but all borrowers should be ready with the following information before applying: